anovv/svoe/docs/featurizer-storage.md

-# Featurizer Storage and Data Models
+# Featurizer Storage

 ## Overview

 Featurizer stores contents of features and data sources in blocks of timestamp-sorted records.
-For range-based queries and other parametrized data access it keeps an index of all the blocks metadata (i.e. start and end timestamps, in-memory and on-disk size, user-defined parameters, etc.) in a SQL database (currently supports MySQL or SQLite).
+For range-based queries and other parametrized data access and exploration it keeps an index of all the blocks metadata (i.e. start and end timestamps, in-memory and on-disk size, user-defined parameters, etc.) in a SQL database (currently supports MySQL or SQLite).
 Each block is represented as a pandas DataFrame when loaded in memory or as a gzip-compressed parquet file when stored on disk or blob storage.